Pooja1030/AlgorithmVisualizers/README.md

 -  Open a pull request with a description of the changes you've made.

-**License**: This project is licensed under the MIT License.
-See the LICENSE file for more details.

 **Acknowledgments**
 - **React.js:** A JavaScript library for building user interfaces.
 - **Material-UI:** A popular library that provides a set of pre-styled React components.